Share this post on:

 Enneagram Type 8 is the most common Enneagram type for ENTJs, representing 32% – 46% of the population.

-Between 31% and 45% of Enneagram Type 8 are ESTJs, mainly due to the commonness of the ESTJ type.
+Between 31% and 45% of Enneagram Type 8 are ESTJs, mainly because the ESTJ type is expected.

 MBTI Personality Type – Extraverted and Judging